 Each small group participant should commit to a small group confidentiality agreement.
 A part of that agreement should stress the importance of confidentiality within the group.

 By using a small group confidentiality agreement, members are committing to each other that what is said within the group stays within the group.

 Every time a new participant attends your gatherings, he or she needs to agree to abide by the group agreement before participating in group discussions.

 Periodically mention to your group members the importance of confidentiality.
 This not only provides a reminder to them, but it also lets them know that you are always mindful of the need to give them a safe environment.

 Consider powering off any listening devices in the area that could compromise your safe environment.
 These devices would include any voice assistants like Amazon Alexa, Apple Siri and Google Assistant.

 Follow these five tips to help create a safe environment of confidentiality that builds trust among your group members.

-Question: What other tips do you have that reinforce the need for confidentiality within the group?
+Question: Besides a small group confidentiality agreement, hat other tips do you have that reinforce the need for confidentiality within the group?

 This article on a small group confidentiality agreement originally appeared here.